-Ada Yonath's findings led to new ways of making medicines.
-(Photo: Uriel Sinai/Getty Images)
+Ada Yonath's discoveries led to new ways of making medicines.

-Israeli scientist Ada E. Yonath was working at Israel's Weizmann Institute of Science in the 1970s when she started mapping the structure of ribosomes, parts of cells that copy genetic code.
-To examine the structures on an atomic level, she used x-ray crystallography, a method that she pursued even though many scientists doubted it.
+Israeli scientist Ada E. Yonath was working at Israel's Weizmann Institute of Science in the 1970s when she began mapping the structure of ribosomes, parts of cells that copy genetic code.
+To study the structures on an atomic level, she used x-ray crystallography, a technique that she pursued even though many scientists doubted it.
 Her new mapping helped scientists make better antibiotics, and her discovery landed her the Nobel Prize in chemistry in 2009.

 "People always talk about the implication and applications of a process, but for me, the goal is purely about knowledge," said the Jerusalem-born Yonath.
 "Knowledge can become practical today, in 20 years, or in 500 years.
 Ask Newton.
 He didn't know there would be space research based on his accident with the apple."

-American public philosopher Jane Addams set out to better the lives of working-class people, immigrants, women and children in a very direct way, and her success was kind of astonishing.
+American public philosopher Jane Addams wanted to improves the lives of working-class people, immigrants, women and children in a very direct way, and her success was sort of amazing.
 She found an old mansion in Chicago, cleaned it up and turned it into a community center.
-Not your ordinary community center, though: Hull House, as she called it, provided social services, but it also fostered rich debate and research into designing a better society.
-The environment was meant to encourage democratic cooperation and collective action, rather than individualism.
+Not your typical community center, though: Hull House, as she named it, provided social services, but it also encouraged rigorous debate and studying into designing a better society.
+The environment was meant to foster democratic cooperation and collective action, rather than individualism.
 Her work won her the Nobel Peace Prize in 1931.